Colson Smith: Life and career

 Smith was born on 13 August 1998 in Dorchester, Dorset, and later moved to Castleford, West Yorkshire, where he attended Castleford High School.
 In 2009, Smith began attending acting classes run by Northern Film and Drama.

 In 2011, he was cast as Craig Tinker in the ITV soap opera Coronation Street, the son of Beth Tinker (Lisa George).
 His character's storylines have included a battle with OCD and becoming a police officer.

 For his role of Craig, he was nominated for Best Young Actor at the 2015 Inside Soap Awards.

 Outside of Coronation Street, Smith has appeared as Adam Concus in several short films, the first being Platform2C in 2011, followed by Hollows Wood and Jailhouse Dog in 2014.
 He also appeared as Jack in Reverie.

+In 2019 he launched the Sofa Cinema Club podcast alongside his Coronation Street co-stars Ben Price and Jack P. Shepherd.
+The podcast later rebranded as On The Sofa.

 In 2020, Smith took up running to lose weight and released his own YouTube documentary Bored of Being the Fat Kid.
-He also appeared on the Sofa Cinema Club podcast alongside his Coronation Street co-stars Ben Price and Jack P. Shepherd.

 In 2021, he appeared on a celebrity special of Sitting on a Fortune.

 In May 2022, he was a contestant on the sporting reality series The Games.